harikrishnant/NsxAlbVirtualServiceMigrator/README.md

 4. Migration from one Service Engine Group to another in NSX-T Overlay Cloud accounts

 # Instructions
-1. Install Python3.
+1. Make sure that the target cloud account to which the Virtual Services need to be migrated is configured.
+This includes the connector configuration, VRF Contexts, networks & routing configuration and service engine confguration under the Service Engine Group.
+2. The necessary routes (default routes / static routes to the pool members) need to b avaialble on the target VRF context before migrating the VS / Pools.
+3. A linux VM with connectivity to NSX ALB controllers
+4. Install Python3 on the linux VM.
 On CentOS or RHEL systems, run -> *yum install -y python3*
-2. Install the below python modules:
+5. Install the below python modules:
      - requests -> *python3 -m pip install requests*
      - urllib3 -> *python3 -m pip install urllib3*
      - tabulate -> *python3 -m pip install tabulate*
-3. Clone the repo and navigate to NsxAlbCloudMigrator -> *git clone && cd NsxAlbCloudMigrator*
+6. Clone the repo and navigate to NsxAlbCloudMigrator -> *git clone && cd NsxAlbCloudMigrator*
-4. Set the bash script run.sh to execute -> *chmod +x run.sh*
+7. Set the bash script run.sh to execute -> *chmod +x run.sh*
-5. Execute run.sh -> *./run.sh* This will launch NSX ALB Cloud Migrator.
+8. Execute run.sh -> *./run.sh* This will launch NSX ALB Cloud Migrator.
 Follow instructions on the screen.

 ![VxPlanet.com](https://serveritpro.files.wordpress.com/2021/09/vxplanet_correct.png)